coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 var advancedExpression = args.queryBuilder.advancedExpression.build();
 var advancedQuery = (typeof advancedExpression === 'undefined') ? "" : "(" + advancedExpression + ")";
 ```
-The completeQuery variable now contains the text entered in the search box, the advancedQuery parameter contains the facets and/or selection from the map.
+The completeQuery variable now contains the text entered in the search box, while the advancedQuery parameter contains the facets and/or selection from the map.

 The nested query will look like:
 ```
 @mylat2 @syssource=WimPeople @myusername=[[@myusername] @syssource=(WimPeopleAdd,WimPeopleResume)   (" + completeQuery + ")] " + advancedQuery
 ```
-This means:
 The nested query is the part between the [].
 In our example this translates in:

 * Search in the sources WimPeopleAdd and WimPeopleResume for the text entered in the search box